Country Guide: Oman

 - Swords or spears

-- Drugs (medicine or prescriptions drugs are allowed in reasonable quantities and are subject inspection / analysis)
+- Drugs (medicine or prescription drugs are allowed in reasonable quantities and are subject to inspection / analysis)

 - Political or religious literature or statues that might be deemed offensive to the Omani government or the Islamic faith